Multi-timescale synaptic plasticity on analog neuromorphic hardware: Methods

 \section{Methods}

 In this work, we exploit the concept of updates at different timesteps.
-Unlike numerical simulations which typically define a unified timestep to update all the model variables, we use different timesteps depending on the involved hardware and time constants.
-This is done since part of the variables are emulated in continuous time in the analog core of \gls{bss2} while others are solved numerically on an embeded processor.
-Specifically, the membrane potential and calcium concentration will be emulated as continuous-time analog signals, the transient early-phase weight will be updated regularly, and the steady-state early-phase weight, late-phase weight, and protein amount will be updated stochastically.
+Unlike numerical simulations on conventional hardware, which typically define a unified timestep to update all the model variables, we use different timesteps depending on the involved hardware and time constants.
+This is done since part of the variables are emulated in continuous time in the analog core of \gls{bss2} while others are solved numerically on an embedded processor.
+Specifically, the membrane potential and calcium concentration will be emulated as continuous-time analog signals, the transient early-phase weight will be updated regularly, and the early-phase weight relaxation, late-phase weight, and protein amount will be updated stochastically.